You’re going to need access to cash while you’re overseas. The Commonwealth Bank Travel Money Card could be the ideal solution to your needs.

 The CBA Travel Money Card lets you pay for purchases at millions of locations around the world wherever the MasterCard logo is displayed.
 You can also withdraw cash in the local currency at whatever your destination is using your card at ATMs.

-You’re able to choose from 13 different currencies to load onto your account, although your card is only able to store up to six different currencies at any given time.
+You’re able to choose from 13 different currencies to load onto your account, all of which can be held in the account at the same time.
 This gives you the freedom to purchase the currencies you know you’ll be using at your intended destinations without having to worry about converting cash when you arrive.

 This is a prepaid card, so any money you spend comes out of the amount you deposited into the account.
 Your Travel Money Card isn’t linked to your transaction accounts, so you’re not drawing from your other cash amounts in any way.
 Likewise, it’s not a credit card so you’re not accumulating debt when you use your card.